 Regional Adventure Education Conference

-Several years ago the PRM Program started the Regional Adventure Education Conference.
-We organized it for four years then started a rotation with other colleges in the region: Warren Wilson, Southwestern Community College (SCC), Montreat-Anderson, and Brevard College.
+Over 20 years ago the PRM Program started a regional Adventure Education Conference.
+We organized it for four years then started a rotation with other colleges in the region: Warren Wilson, Southwestern Community College (SCC), Montreat, and Brevard College.
 The club gets to run this every fifth year or so now.
 The conference is for students and run by students and costs very little—another great way to get involved!

 Pictured above: Adventure Ed Conference workshop, "Adventure Ed on a $1.00."
 Led by